Guaranteed Admission Program

 - Student records will be reviewed every semester to determine compliance with the requirements.
 If students fail to complete the requirements, this will result in dismissal from The Honors College Guaranteed Admission Program (Pharmacy).

-- Students entering through the Preferred Applicant Track must take the Pharmacy College Admission Test (PCAT) and attain a score at the 70th percentile (or higher) in each section.
+- Students entering through the Preferred Applicant Track must take the Pharmacy College Admission Test (PCAT) by August 1st prior to the year of matriculation to Pharmacy School and attain a score at the 70th percentile (or higher) in each section.